noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. cabi_pricing_model - Capital Bikeshare overage pricing data for up to 24 hours of usage for both member and day pass users as of 3/25/2018.

+1. cabi_trips_membertype - CaBi trips data from 2015-July 2017 with enhanced member type added to trip.
+Will not be integrated into final database

+1. cabi_membership - Monthly membership and trip counts

 1. dockless_pricing_model - Pricing data all dockless except for Jump bike for up to 24 hours of usage.

 1. jump_pricing_model - Pricing data for Jump Bikes, need to incorporate hub docking discount when using in Python scripts.